KatieWillis/DriveSelectionBalance/README.md

 # DriveSelectionBalance

 ___
-This repository contains jupyter notebooks associated with the manuscript "Engineering drive-selection balance for localised population suppression with neutral dynamics" currently under review and available on BioRXiv.
+This repository contains jupyter notebooks associated with the manuscript "Engineering drive-selection balance for localised population suppression with neutral dynamics" currently available on BioRXiv.

 Katie Willis1 & Austin Burt1